haidaraM/devops-challenge/README.md

 This project also demonstrates the following features of Terraform:

-- Cross-region deployment with the Cloudfront ACM certificate in us-east-1 (mandatory)
+- Cross-region deployment with the CloudFront ACM certificate in us-east-1 (mandatory)
 - Multi cloud by using OVH DNS zone instead of AWS Route53
 - Terraform local provisioners to deploy the frontend to an S3 bucket only when there are changes